audstanley/minecraftHue/README.md

 First you will need NodeJs installed: [version 6 or 7](https://nodejs.org/en/).

-Then you need to get the zip project from [here](https://github.com/audstanley/minecraftHue)
+Then you need to get the zip project from [here](https://github.com/audstanley/minecraftHue/archive/master.zip)

-Click the green "Clone or Download" button, and download zip.

 Then drag the folder inside the zip (*minecraftHue-master folder*) to your desktop.
 You should open the folder, and see the app.js, appHue.js, README.md and other file inside.